Family Lawyer in Edmonton

-Life is often filled with delicate family dynamics that can devastate a marriage or a common-law relationship and lead to divorce, child custody, and property division battles.
-It can be very difficult to make life-impacting decisions when filled with stress and an overwhelming sense of grief.
-However, having a family lawyer on your side during this time is crucial to helping you understand your options and reach a conclusion that is best for you and all parties involved.
+Life frequently has delicate family dynamics that can devastate a marriage or a common-law relationship and lead to divorce, child custody, and property division battles.
+It can be challenging to make life-impacting decisions when filled with stress and an overwhelming sense of grief.
+However, having a family lawyer in Edmonton on your side during this time is crucial to helping you understand your options and reach a conclusion that is best for you and all parties involved.

-Sometimes matters of Family Law around Edmonton and other areas can become linked with Criminal Law matters.
-When that happens, you will find these matters easier to handle if you contact a lawyer who knows the law with respect to both family and criminal cases.
-So if you are going through a divorce, need help with other family legal issues, or need help with both family and criminal legal issues, seek counsel from Bob Kassian.
+Sometimes Family Lawyers in Edmonton and other areas can become linked with Criminal Law matters.
+When that happens, you will find these matters easier to handle if you contact a lawyer who knows the law concerning family and criminal cases.
+So if you are going through a divorce, need help with other family legal issues, or need help with both family and criminal legal matters, seek counsel from Bob Kassian.
 He will fight to protect you, help you wade through the turmoil, and make informed decisions affecting your future.

 The Matrimonial Property Act was renamed the Family Property Act as of January 1, 2020.
-While the previous legislation, the Matrimonial Property Act was imposed only on married couples, this new Act will now also apply to cases of unmarried couples who are ascertained to have been in a relationship of interdependence in the past and to have been separated after January 1, 2020.
+While the previous legislation, the Matrimonial Property Act, was imposed only on married couples, this new Act also applies to cases of unmarried couples who are ascertained to have been in a relationship of interdependence and separated after January 1, 2020.
 Previously, no particular legislation in Alberta dealt with the division of assets for unmarried couples.
-In cases of conflicts, judges would often be left to combine entitlement to property on the basis of common law civil procedure and the application of precedent judgements.
-The new Family Property Act now codifies the law in relation to common law property.
+In cases of conflicts, judges would often combine entitlement to the property based on common law civil procedure and the application of precedent judgements.
+The new Family Property Act now codifies the law concerning common law property.

-The new Act is applicable to you if you become a former Adult Interdependent Partner (AIP) after January 1, 2020.
+The new Act applies to you if you become a former Adult Interdependent Partner (AIP) after January 1, 2020.

 Former AIPs may enter into an agreement on the division of property on their own.
 However, that agreement must comply with the formal demands of the new Act.